SAPOnlineTrack/SAPOnlineTrack-2020/README.md

 ## Guides
 * [Creating guides](./guides/creating-guides/creating-guides.md) - How to create a guide
 * [Stream producer checklist](./guides/stream-producer/stream-producer.md) - How to be a stream producer
+* [SAP Online Track Moderator Guide](./guides/moderator/moderator.md) - A guide to help moderators in their role

 ## Image assets